compbiocore/RSeqAn/README.md

 ## Citation

-To cite this package from within R, enter `citation("RSeqAn")`.
-Citation is also provided below:
-	Guang A (2018). *RSeqAn: R SeqAn.* R package version 1.3.1.

-Please do not forget to cite SeqAn if you use this package in your acedemic work, even if only in auxiliary tools or pipelines: https://doi.org/10.1016/j.jbiotec.2017.07.017
+If you use this package in your work, even if only in auxiliary tools or pipelines please cite:

+Guang, (2019).
+RSeqAn: Headers and wrappers for the SeqAn library in R. Journal of Open Source Software, 4(34), 1160, https://doi.org/10.21105/joss.01160

+Please do not forget to cite SeqAn as well:

+Reinert, K., Dadi, T. H., Ehrhardt, M., Hauswedell, H., Mehringer, S., Rahn, R., … Weese, D. (2017).
+The SeqAn C++ template library for efficient sequence analysis: A resource for programmers.
+Journal of Biotechnology. https://doi.org/10.1016/j.jbiotec.2017.07.017